FAQs

 -

-Fondo Oro Insider is a digital newsletter.
-Subscribing provides you with curated updates on exhibitions, auction highlights, and exclusive educational content regarding new discoveries in the field of Italian gold-ground panel paintings.
+Fondo Oro Insider is a newsletter.
+Subscribing provides you with curated updates on exhibitions, auction highlights, educational content and other news in this field regarding new discoveries of Italian gold-ground panel paintings and others.

 -